disqus/gutter/README.rst

 Setup
 =====

-Once the ``Manager``'s storage engine has been condfigured, you can import chimera-client's singleton ``Manager`` object, which is your main interface with ``chimera-client``:
+Once the ``Manager``'s storage engine has been condfigured, you can import chimera-client's default ``Manager`` object, which is your main interface with ``chimera-client``:

 .. code:: python

-    from chimera.client.singleton import chimera
+    from chimera.client import chimera

 At this point the ``chimera`` object is an instance of the ``Manager`` class, which holds all methods to register switches and check if they are active.
-In most installations and usage scenarios, the ``chimera`` singleton will be your main interface.
+In most installations and usage scenarios, the ``chimera.client.chimera`` manager will be your main interface.

 Using a different default Manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you would like to construct and use a different default manager, but still have it accessible via ``chimera.client.singleton.chimera``, you can construct and then assign a ``Manager`` instance to ``settings.manager.default`` value:
+If you would like to construct and use a different default manager, but still have it accessible via ``chimera.client.chimera``, you can construct and then assign a ``Manager`` instance to ``settings.manager.default`` value:

 .. code:: python

     from chimera.client.settings import manager as manager_settings
     from chimera.client.models import Manager

-    manager_settings.default = Manager({})   # Must be done before importing the singleton
+    manager_settings.default = Manager({})   # Must be done before importing the defualt manager

-    from chimera.client.singleton import chimera
+    from chimera.client import chimera

     assert manager_settings.defaultis chimera

-Note that the ``settings.manager.default`` value must be set **before** importing the singleton ``chimera`` instance.
+Note that the ``settings.manager.default`` value must be set **before** importing the default ``chimera`` instance.

 Inputs
 ======